What does Student Government do?

 - Statewide Advisory Council

 - Campus Facilities Committee

 What are the Student Government Committees?

 Standing Committees consist of the Finance Committee, Student Activities Committee, and Community Service Committee.
 The Finance Committee reviews Student Organization requests for portions of the student activity monies and proposes a recommendation to approve, deny, or limit requests to the body of Student Government, which ultimately decides the allocation.
-Student Activites and Community Service committees develop enagaging activities and participate in campus wide or City of Fairmont events for the bennefit of students and the community.
+Student Activites and Community Service committees develop engaging activities and participate in campus wide or City of Fairmont events for the benefit of students and the community.
 Ad hoc committees may be established at the will of the Student Body President such as the Homecoming Committee.

 Where is the Student Government Office?

 The Student Government Office is the last room in the second floor of the Falcon Center.
 Office hours are 9am-3pm.